Question: Pulling out before ejaculating might be better than nothing, but how effective is this method? Wouldn’t pre-cum pose a pregnancy risk?

 Second, just because a man plans to pull his penis out of his partner’s vagina before he ejaculates does not mean that he will be able to.
 Many men ejaculate more quickly than they would like.
 Men may feel as though they have control over when and where they ejaculate, but they may suddenly feel very excited during sex or a certain position may stimulate their penis in a way they didn’t expect and they may come without meaning to.

 Therefore, the withdrawal method is not effective at preventing pregnancy for all men.
-It probably works very well for men who can routinely and reliably control the timing of their ejaculate.
-It probably does not reduce pregnancy risk for those men who find it challenging to control when and where they ejaculate.
+It may work quite well for men who can routinely and reliably control the timing of their ejaculate.
+However, it probably does not reduce pregnancy risk for those men who find it challenging to control when and where they ejaculate.

 To learn more about condoms, the withdrawal technique and other methods of birth control, check out Planned Parenthood’s website.